Sweet Dreams (Are Made of This): Composition

-Annie Lennox and Dave Stewart wrote the song "Sweet Dreams (Are Made of This)" after the Tourists had broken up and they formed Eurythmics.
+Annie Lennox and Dave Stewart wrote "Sweet Dreams (Are Made of This)" after their previous band, the Tourists, had broken up and they formed Eurythmics.
 Although the two of them also broke up as a couple, they continued to work together.
 They became interested in electronic music and bought new synthesizers to play around with.
 According to Stewart, he managed to produce the beat and riff of the song on one of their new synthesizers, and Lennox, on hearing it, said: "What the hell is that?" and started playing on another synthesizer, and beginnings of the song came out of the two dueling synths.

 According to Lennox, the lyrics reflected the unhappy time after the breakup of the Tourists, when she felt that they were "in a dream world" and that whatever they were chasing was never going to happen.
 She described the song as saying: "Look at the state of us.
 How can it get worse?" adding "I was feeling very vulnerable.
 The song was an expression of how I felt: hopeless and nihilistic."
 Stewart thought the lyrics too depressing and added the "hold your head up, moving on" line to make it more uplifting.

 Commenting on the line "Some of them want to use you [...] some of them want to be abused", Lennox said that "people think it's about sex or S&M, and it's not about that at all."
 On the song's title she said, "Apparently, it's the most misheard lyric in British pop.
 People think I'm singing: 'Sweet dreams are made of cheese.'"